 Once the holidays hit you know what’s coming–an assortment of wonderful Christmas cards from your family and friends!
 But instead of displaying them the same way you do every year, why not get creative?
 Your loved ones spend a lot of time coming up with a card you’ll love so you should display it in a way that reflects that.
 They may even have a special life update like their baby’s first Christmas or news that they’re moving into a new home.

 To help you display these exciting events, we have three simple Christmas card wreath ideas you can make right at home.
 Whether you want to get the kids involved in a craft or use seasonal materials like pine cones and garland, our wreath ideas will bring lots of holiday cheer.
-Don’t forget to browse our Christmas cards to send out your own warm wishes to family and friends!
+Don’t forget to browse our Christmas cards and religious Christmas cards to send out your own warm wishes to family and friends!

 1. How to Make a Clothespin Wreath

 If your kids are as excited about Christmas as you are, this clothespin wreath is a must!
 Start by deciding how you want to decorate your embroidery hoop and clothespins.
 We opted for a deep forest green spray paint for the embroidery hoop and a glistening gold spray paint for the clothespins.
 If you choose to use spray paint, set up a workstation outdoors and wear a safety mask.
 You can also use Christmas scrapbooking paper, washi tape or craft paint for more kid-friendly options.